datasciencelabs/datasciencelabs.github.io-2017/pages/projects.md

 #### <font color='red'> How to submit the Peer Assessment (due May 4) </font>

-Each individual team member needs to fill out this google form for the peer evaluation (**link coming soon**).
-Your individual project score will take into account this self and peer assessment.
+Each individual team member needs to fill out this [google form for the peer evaluation](http://goo.gl/forms/AjyIeYcOse).
+Your individual project score will take into account your self and peer assessment.

 #### <font color='red'> How to submit the Website and Screencast (due May 6) </font>